ankitects/faqs/src/the-2021-scheduler.md

 ## Trying it out

-As of 2.1.45alpha4 and AnkiMobile 2.0.75beta2, the scheduler can be enabled and disabled in the Preferences screen.
+As of Anki 2.1.45alpha4 and AnkiMobile 2.0.75, the scheduler can be enabled and disabled in the Preferences screen.